topquark22/morseR24/README.md

 ### Secondary output control

-The following commands allow control of Morse code data output to pin D7.
+The following commands allow control of data output to pin D7.
 This is initially disabled; but if enabled, it provides another copy of the Morse output.
-This is useful, for instance, if an audio device such as a buzzer is connected to the device in another room.
+This is useful, for instance, using a buzzer in another room for troubleshooting.

 - **>0** turns output follower off
 - **>1** turns output follower on